bioconnector/workshops2015/ws-r-series.md

 eventbrite: 15761896256
 ---

-# Workshop Series: Data analysis, manipulation, and visualization with R
+# Workshop Series: Data Analysis, Manipulation, and Visualization with R

 This is a three-part series.
 The first session will introduce participants to the R environment and a dataset to be used for the remainder of the series.
 The two latter sessions will introduce participants to advanced data manipulation and visualization, using the same dataset introduced in the first session.
 This three-part workshop series will use a consistent example dataset for answering questions and completing exercises across all three sessions, culminating with a "capstone" analysis that integrates all covered material.